mne-tools/mne-cpp/doc/gh-pages/pages/community.md

 Please [contact us](contact.md) with any questions you may have.

-MNE-CPP is a result of collaboration with all of our [partners](partners.md).
+MNE-CPP is a result of collaboration with all of our [partners](partners.md), as well as the various [projects](projects.md) that utilize it.